hildebro/kleebah/README.md

   - [ ] Wizard to find the optimal way of hosting for each user
 - [ ] Multi-blog instances with caddy docker, subdomain per blog
 - [ ] Automatic deployment strategy
+- [ ] Well structured CSS to style the whole app

 ### Post 1.0
 - [ ] Demo instance, linked on the explainer website